First Serbian Observatory: History and appearance

 The building of the Meteorological Observatory was built in 1890–1891 as a pavilion with a floor of a smaller surface area than the ground floor, according to the project by the architect Dimitrije T. Leko, and according to a drawing of its founder and manager, professor Milan Nedeljković.
 Thanks to his efforts, the observatory was equipped with the latest measuring instruments.
 Its construction coincided with the emergence of these types of institution in the developed countries of Europe.

 The interest in meteorology in Serbia began in the mid-19th century.
 It is very likely that Vladimir Jakšić, professor at the Belgrade Lyceum and Advanced School, founder of statistics, was the first man who started to deal with meteorology in Serbia.
 After returning to Belgrade in 1847, having completed his education in Germany and Austria, he began to perform daily meteorological research and measurement in Belgrade.

 In his diaries meteorological observations, climatology and statistical work, Јakšić left valuable information on climate and hydrological phenomena of his time.
-In the eighties of the 19th century, the Department of Astronomy and Meteorology was established at the Advanced School.
+In the 1880s, the Department of Astronomy and Meteorology was established at the Advanced School.
 The arrival of Milan Nedeljković as the professor of astronomy and meteorology is one of the most important moments in the development of science in Serbia.

 "Milan Nedeljković, as a brilliant connoisseur of the then state of meteorology in the world and its great importance in the field of scientific activity, as well as in the development of various branches ofeconomic activity, developed tireless activity on the establishment of a modern observatory for meteorological and astronomical observations and tests and on the establishment and maintenance of systematic meteorological observations throughout the territory of Serbia, continuing the pioneering work of Vladimir Jakšić, his predecessor in this field."
 The first task that was considered important by Milan Nedeljković was erecting an observatory and meteorological stations in Serbia.
 Due to his efforts, the Minister of Education decided to erect a provisional meteorological and astronomical observatory for the Kingdom of Serbia in a private house at Vračar in 1887.
 For this purpose, the house of G. Geisler at southwestern Vračar was used, now in number 63, Svetozar Marković Street.